Vitamin C (Ascorbic Acid)

 - ^ Kasa RM.
 Vitamin C: from scurvy to the common cold.
 Am J Med Technol.
 (1983)

 - ^ Touyz LZ.
-Vitamin C, oral scurvy and periodontal disease.
+Vitamin C, oral scurvy and periodontal condition.
 S Afr Med J. (1984)

 - ^ Wilson LG.
 The clinical definition of scurvy and the discovery of vitamin C. J Hist Med Allied Sci.
 (1975)